Final Girl - All 20+ Feature Film Boxes Compared!

 Billy the Bear / Buddyland

-Gwynn & Rena B – the "Camp Happy Trails of S4"; a good testing ground; 4 Arcade spaces as a tactical hotspot Medium Buddies are minions with their own HP/initiative/attack value (activate in initiative order); Billy is unbeatable as long as a Buddy stands in his space; heals on a heart symbol as long as at least 1 of 4 Power Source tokens is active (can be deactivated by spending time); Epic Finale "Power Surge" spawns a second killer, Boris – both must die to win
+Gwynn & Rena B – 4 arcade spaces act as a tactical hotspot Medium Buddies are minions with their own HP/initiative/attack value; Billy can't be attacked while a Buddy stands in his space; heals on a heart symbol as long as at least 1 of 4 Power Source tokens is active (can be disabled by spending time); the Epic Finale "Power Surge" spawns a second killer, Boris – both must die to win.
+Nicknamed "the Camp Happy Trails of Series 4" – a good proving ground for a new killer or newcomers to S4.

 S4·F2 A Rotten Harvest